 - Am I willing to take the steps that I need to keep me and my family safe?

 Sometimes, doing the right thing for you can mean some painful decisions.
 But, ultimately, you're taking care of yourself and the healthy relationships you have.

 Special thanks to Sela Kerr and Callie Little for speaking with Life Kit for this episode.

 Listen to Life Kit on Apple Podcasts and Spotify, or sign up for our newsletter.

 The podcast version of this story was produced by Clare Marie Schneider.

 We'd love to hear from you.
-Leave us a voicemail at 202-216-9823, or email us at LifeKit@npr.org.
+Email us or send us a voice note to LifeKit@npr.org.